BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     This is the default unless the user changed it in ``default.yaml``.

+``--bundle BUNDLE``
+    Bundle all the sources needed to build the package.
+The bunlde is a tar-file containing the sources and a overrides file.
+To use the bundle call bob dev/build with ``-c`` pointing to the scmOverrides-file.
+In addition to this the ``LOCAL_BUNDLE_BASE`` environment variable needs to be set to point to the base-directoy where the bundle has been extracted.

+``--bundle-exclude RE``
+    Do not add packages matching  RE to the bundle.

 ``--clean``
     Do clean builds by clearing the build directory before executing the build commands.
 It will *not* clean all build results (e.g. like ``make clean``)